 Think how dangerous it will be to walk past mobs.

-In a small-scale disaster, your vehicle might still be a good transportation method.
+In a small-scale disaster, your vehicle might still be a suitable transportation method.
 But history tells us that cars can’t get through the debris and crowded streets after a disaster.
 And good luck getting gasoline for your vehicle!

-Self Defense for Urban Survival
+Self Defense Skills

 Our “lizard brains” kick in during the aftermath of a disaster.
 With our brains focusing only on survival, even “civilized” people will have no problem stealing the pack from your back or fighting you for a scrap of bread.